 The DSAC's Recreation Development and Sport Promotion programme supports the provision of mass participation opportunities, the development of elite athletes, and the regulation and maintenance of facilities.
 The programme's objectives, over the medium term, include:

-- Inspiring lifelong physical activity by providing mass sport participation opportunities. - Increasing learners' access to sport at schools by supporting the National School Sport Championship and providing equipment and attire for 2 500 schools each year. - Increasing the provision of opportunities for mass participation in sport and recreation in all provinces by providing management and financial support through the Mass Participation and Sport Development Grant annually. - Improving the delivery of sport and recreation by providing financial and non-financial support to 60 sport and recreation bodies annually. - Fostering transformation within the sport and recreation sector by monitoring statuses of 19 sport federations and broadly assisting them towards reaching their respective transformation targets by March 2023. - Providing accessible infrastructure to communities by constructing gyms, play parks and multipurpose sports - Assisting 35 municipalities per year in complying with facility norms and standards by providing technical and management support during the construction phases of sport and recreation facilities.

-Preserving and promoting South African heritage, a national memory, and an informed reading nation by constructing, upgrading, maintaining, repairing and renovating its buildings, public entities and related institutions.
+- Inspiring lifelong physical activity by providing mass sport participation opportunities to at least 4 864 community members in three sport promotion events by March 2021. - Increasing learners' access to sport at schools by supporting the National School Sport Championship for 5 000 learners by March 2021, and providing equipment and attire for 2 500 schools, hubs and clubs per year over the medium term.

+- Increasing the provision of opportunities for mass participation in sport and recreation in all provinces by providing management and financial support through the Mass Participation and Sport Development Grant annually. - Improving the delivery of sport and recreation by providing financial and non-financial support to 60 sport and recreation bodies annually. - Fostering transformation within the sport and recreation sector by monitoring the transformation statuses of 19 sport federations and broadly assisting them towards reaching their respective transformation targets by March 2023. - Providing accessible infrastructure to communities by constructing 10 community gyms and play parks, and 10 multipurpose sports courts by March 2021. - Assisting 35 municipalities per year in complying with facility norms and standards by providing technical and management support during the construction phase of sport and recreation facilities on an ongoing basis. - Preserving and promoting South African heritage, a national memory, and an informed reading nation by constructing, upgrading, maintaining, repairing and renovating its buildings, its public entities and related institutions on an ongoing basis.